Understanding Public And Private Funding for Pharmaceutical R&D: Does Society Really Pay Twice?

 The Social Impact of medical innovations

-With the study ‘The Social Impact of medical innovations’ WifOR identifies - using the example of the pharmaceutical Entresto® - social and economic outcomes that result from the life-prolonging effect of the medicine.
-The impact study shows that there exist important dimensions of medical progress that go beyond the early benefit assessment (as in the AMNOG process).
+With the study ‘The Social Impact of medical innovations’ WifOR identifies - using the example of the pharmaceutical Entresto® - the social and economic outcomes that result from the life-prolonging effect of this medicine.
+The impact study shows exist important dimensions of medical progress that go beyond the early benefit assessment (as in the AMNOG process).
 The study was commissioned by Novartis Pharma GmbH.

 Click here to view and download the Management Summary.